You can use the the built-in inspector from Node.js to debug your application.

 Your production server should now appear on

-To enable all logs, you can run your server using:
+To enable all debug logs, run your server using the

 DEBUG=colyseus:* environment variable: